gvwilson/thirdbit/_posts/2004/2004-09-01-tasks-for-the-fall.md

 <p>Bug tracking system: we need to build a simple issue tracking system (like
 Neon's) that
 integrates with Subversion, the rest of Hippo's user interface, and the server-side scripting framework.
-UI, database work, testing---this has it all.
+UI, database work, testing—this has it all.
 3 people needed; one slot spoken for.</p>

 <p>Server-side scripting: one of the big differences between Hippo and other